BevzaM/BIMarathon2021/Date Visualization/README.md

 # IBRD Data Analysis Dashboard.
 Welcome to the __IBRD Data Analysis Project__.

-The second part of the IBRD Data Analysis Project is the creation of the Dashboard.
+The second part of the IBRD Data Analysis Project is building a data analysis dashboard to highlight major insights and metrics.

 Which mission is to provide the stakeholders with the opportunity to find quick answers to questions, in an interactive mode.
 ## Business Questions: